glassboxgames/rubato/readme.md

 # Rubato by GlassBox Games

-Navigate the main menu with the arrow keys and the ENTER key.
+Navigate menus with the arrow keys/WASD and the ENTER/J key.
-Pressing ESC at any time will return to the main menu or exit the game.

 ## Play Mode
-- Move left and right with the arrow keys
+- Move left and right with A and D
 - Jump with the spacebar
-- Attack directionally with the F key and a direction
+- Attack with the K key and a direction (only cardinals)
-- Dash with the D key and any of the 8 cardinal/diagonal directions
+- Dash with the J key and WASD (diagonals included)
-- Parry incoming attacks with the S key, spending parry meter as long as it's held
-- Reset to the beginning of the level with R
+- Pause with ESC
 - Activate a time pillar by moving past it
-- Continue to the next level (after activating all time pillars) with C
+- Continue to the next level by moving past the right edge of the screen

-Touching a moving enemy will result in death and require the player to reset.
+Touching a moving enemy will result in death.
-Attacking a moving enemy will add parry meter and suspend it, at which point the player can safely touch and jump on it.
+Attacking a moving enemy will suspend it, at which point the player can safely touch and jump on it.

 ## Editor mode
 - Left click any of the buttons to start placing that element
 - Right click to cancel placement or delete the element under the cursor
 - Move the camera with WASD
-- Playtest the level with P (return to editor with E)
+- Playtest the level with P (return to editor with ESC)
 - Save the current level to a file with the 1 key
 - Load a level from a file with the 2 key